KiwiSingh/AbletonRPC/README.md

 **A.** Because macOS - like many things Apple - (unfortunately) has a very odd approach to security.
 You can try running `abletonrpc.py` without granting said permissions, but if you get any strange errors in stdout, it is likely a permissions issue.

 **Q.** Have you tested this with the latest version of Ableton Live?

 **A.** Yes, as of the time of this update, I have tested this with Ableton Live 12.3.2 Suite on macOS Tahoe 26.3.

 **Q.** I recently upgraded to Ableton Live 12.x.x Suite via the Rent-to-Own program, and the script no longer works!
 How do I make it work again??

 **A.** No problem at all!
 Although this should ideally not happen, in case it *does*, there is a solution.
-Just hit `Reset installation` inside of the GUI, then reopen it, and go through the setup flow again.
+Just open the GUI and go through the setup flow again!

 **Q.** I recently updated my Ableton install, and the presence is no longer working!
 What do I do?

 **A.** Please refer to the answer above.

+**Q.** I can't see the `Add installation` button in the popup window?

+**A.** This a known issue.
+Luckily, all you need to do is resize that window, and the button will show right up.

 **Q.** Where do I contact you regarding questions about this project?